 Cordings of Piccadilly

-The original Cordings shop was indeed located on Piccadilly, but moved to Jermyn Street last year, apparently with the help of Prince Charles.
+The original Cordings shop was indeed located on Piccadilly, but moved to Jermyn Street last year, apparently with the help of King Charles III.
 Great news, as it’s credited with the invention of the Tattersall check, and has a serious selection of country clothing and accessories for your next trip out of town.
 The tweed suits are a specialty.

 Founded in 1890, Edward Green is considered to be among the most prestigious of all the Northampton shoemakers.
 A typically English, fitted shape, its Top Draw range is produced by the brand’s senior craftsmen, and are made to last a lifetime.
 Just remember, high standards come with a high price tag.